Understanding and Improving Knowledge Distillation: Empirical Studies

-Though $\kdsim$ is able to capture class relationships using different probability masses over the incorrect classes, there's a major drawback -- all the examples from the same class will have the same relationships to the other classes.
-However, this is not a realistic assumption for most real-world datasets.
-For instance, on MNIST dataset, only some versions of `2' looks similar to `7'.
-To overcome this drawback, we propose $\kdtopk$, which simply borrows the top-$k$ largest values of teacher's probability $\vp$, and uniformly distributes the rest of the probability mass to the other classes.
-Figure~\ref{fig:heatmap-k=10-t=10} shows that only preserving top-$10$ largest values could closely approximate the class correlations as in the full teacher's distribution $\vp$, and is also less noisy.
-The above finding shows that only a few incorrect classes that are strongly correlated with the ground-truth class are useful for $\KD$, and the probability mass on other classes are random noise (which is not negligible under high temperature $T$), and only has the effect of label smoothing in expectation.
+Following our understanding, any methods that can enhance and balance knowledge sharing at the three granular levels could potentially improve knowledge distillation.
+Extending $\kdpt$, we take a step forward to use the top-$k$ largest values of teacher's probability $\vp$, and uniformly distributes the rest of the probability mass to the other classes, we name this method as $\kdtopk$.
+For better intuition, from Figure~\ref{fig:heatmap-k=10-t=10} we observe that only preserving top-$10$ largest values could closely approximate the class correlations as in the full teacher's distribution $\vp$, and is also less noisy.
+This finding shows that only a few incorrect classes that are strongly correlated with the ground-truth class are useful for $\KD$ to boost the domain knowledge, and the probability mass on other classes are random noise (which is not negligible under high temperature $T$), and only \emph{has the effect of label smoothing in expectation}.
+Furthermore, $\kdtopk$ can better utilize instance specific class relationships, since in $\kdsim$, all examples from the same class will have the same relationships to the other classes, which is restricted.
+For example, on MNIST dataset, only some versions of `2' looks similar to `7'.

-Using the above intuition, we test $\kdtopk$ for image classification task on CIFAR-100 and ImageNet.
-Beyond computer vision, we also test $\kdtopk$ for language modeling task on Penn Tree Bank (PTB) dataset.
+Using the above intuition, we test $\kdtopk$ for image classification on CIFAR-100 and ImageNet, and language modeling on Penn Tree Bank (PTB) dataset.
 We apply state-of-the-art LSTM model~\citep{merity2017regularizing} with different capacities for the teacher and student.
-Details of PTB dataset and model specifications are in Section~\hyperref[sec:si-detail]{A} of Suppl.
+Details of PTB dataset and model specifications are in Section~\ref{sec:si-detail} of Suppl.
 For image classification, the performance of $\kdtopk$ is shown in the last row of Table~\ref{tb:exp_real_data}.
-We see that $\kdtopk$ outperforms $\KD$ in both the datasets.
-For language modeling, the results are shown in Table~\ref{tb:exp_real_data_lm}, which shows a similar trend for $\kdtopk$.
-We plot the performance uplift of $\kdtopk$ along with $k$ in Figure~\ref{fig:exp_topk}, which suggests that the best performance is achieved with proper tuning of $k < K$, which captures class relationships and also reduces noise.
-Note that the improvements of $\kdtopk$ over $\KD$ is simple and free with easy modifications.
-This is also the reason we omit a more sophisticated comparison with other advanced distillation techniques, such as \citep{romero2014fitnets, yim2017gift}.
+We see that $\kdtopk$ outperforms $\KD$ on both datasets.
+For language modeling, the results are shown in Table~\ref{tb:exp_real_data_lm}, which suggests a similar trend for $\kdtopk$.
+We plot the performance uplift of $\kdtopk$ along with $k$ in Figure~\ref{fig:exp_topk}.
+As shown, the best performance is achieved with a proper tuning of $k < K$, which captures class relationships and also reduces noise.
+The results align with our understanding of KD, and also suggest a way to achieve better distillation quality.